Fraud Blocker

 As the policyholder, Umbrella Insurance will never cover your own costs, and it does not protect your property (you’ll need property insurance for that).
 And, it won’t cover anything that isn’t included in your coverage, like criminal activity or exclusions listed in a policy.

-What Is Umbrella Insurance For Your Home?
+Home Umbrella Insurance For Manitobans

 Personal Umbrella Insurance for your home is additional liability coverage designed to added-on to your base property insurance plan.

-What Does Home Umbrella Insurance Cover?
+What Home Umbrella Insurance Covers

 Every policy is different, but typically Umbrella Insurance for your home will offer additional coverage for things like personal and bodily injury (including medical bills and loss of income) and property damage (if you happen to cause damage to someone else’s property or landscaping).